devdkn/rate-app/README.md

 An API to provide crypto-currency rates.

-This implementation uses BitPay as a rate provider and currently fetches all available conversion rates for BTC and ETH from BitPay.
+This implementation uses BitPay as a rate provider and currently fetches all available conversion rates for BTC and ETH from BitPay (300+ pairs in total).

 Inverse rates, such as USD -> BTC are also available.